-It is reported that the first bicycle modified for off-road were used by Swiss military in 1891.
-The Buffalo Soldiers have also used bicycles modified for off-road on expedition from Montana to Yellowstone in 1896.
+The history of mountain biking goes back to the end of the 19th century.
+It is reported that the first bicycles modified for off-road were used by the Swiss military in 1891.
+Those bikes were used for courier.
+And by 1905 they had their own standard bicycle built “army though”.
+The Buffalo Soldiers have also used bicycles modified for off-road on an expedition from Montana to Yellowstone in 1896.

-Bicycles were ridden off-road by road cyclists as a mean of keeping fit during the winter.
-The first use of the name “mountain bike” comes from D. Gwynn when he built a rough terrain trail bike in 1966.
-He named it “mountain bike” based on it’s intended use.
+Bicycles were ridden off-road by road cyclists as a means of keeping fit during the winter.
+However, the first use of the name “mountain bike” comes from D. Gwynn when he built a rough terrain trail bike in 1966.
+And he named it “mountain bike” based on its intended use.
 Then in 1968, Geoff Apps, a motorbike trail rider started to explore off-road bike designs.
 By 1979 he had developed a custom bicycle uniquely suited for wet and muddy off-road conditions found in England.

-Several groups of riders in different areas of the U.S. can make a valid claims to playing a part in the birth of mountain biking.
-Cruiser bicycles from the 30-40s where modified with fat tires and brakes.
-These would then be used to shred down mountain trails in Marin County, California well into the late 70s.
-It’s in late 70s early 80s, that road bicycle manufacturers started to manufacture mountain bikes.
+Several groups of riders in different areas of the U.S. can make a valid claim on playing a part in the birth of mountain biking.
+Cruiser bicycles from the 30-40s were modified with fat tires and brakes.
+And these would then be used to shred down mountain trails in Marin County, California well into the late 70s.
+Indeed, it’s only in the late 70s early 80s, that road bicycle manufacturers started to manufacture mountain bikes.
 Joes Breeze is credited for the introduction of the first purpose-build mountain bike in 1978.

-In the 1990s and 2000s, mountain biking became a mainstream activity.
-Mountain bikes and mountain bike gears became available at standard bike stores and not only in specialty shops as before.
+As the history of mountain biking shows, in the 1990s and 2000s, mountain biking became a mainstream activity.
+So, mountain bikes and mountain bike gears became available at standard bike stores and not only in specialty shops as before.
 Early in the 21st century, department stores began selling inexpensive mountain bikes with full-suspension and disc brakes.
-In the first decade of the 21st century, trends in mountain bikes included the “all-mountain bike”, the 29er and the singlespeed.
+In the first decade of the 21st century, trends in mountain bikes included the “all-mountain bike”, the 29er and the single speed.
 “All-mountain bikes” were designed to descend and handle well in rough conditions, but still pedal efficiently for climbing.
 They were intended to bridge the gap between cross-country bikes and those built specifically for downhill riding.

 In the mid-first decade of the 21st century, an increasing number of mountain bike-oriented resorts opened.
 Often, they are similar to or in the same complex as a ski resort.
-Otherwise, they retrofit the concrete steps and platforms of an abandoned factory as an obstacle course, as with Ray’s MTB Indoor Park.
-Mountain bike parks which are operated as summer season activities at ski hills usually include chairlifts (adapted to bikes), a number of trails of different difficulty, and bicycle rentals.
+Otherwise, they retrofit the concrete steps and platforms of an abandoned factory as an obstacle course, as with Ray’s MTB Indoor Park and others.
+Mountain bike parks, which most are operated as summer season activities at ski hills, usually include chairlifts (adapted to bikes), a number of trails of different difficulty, and bicycle rentals.

-Now a day, the bike technology is changing so fast, that’s what’s coming is anyone’s guess!
+Nowadays, the bike technology is changing so fast that how the history of mountain biking will change, and what’s coming next is anyone’s guess!